mikewild-wcl/ai-experiments/README.md

 A sample generated from the Microsoft.Extensions.AI.Templates and upgraded to MAF by following [Upgrading .NET AI Chat App](https://devblogs.microsoft.com/dotnet/upgrading-to-microsoft-agent-framework-in-your-dotnet-ai-chat-app/).

-This is an Aspire with three projects, which have been grouped under a solution folder.
+This is an Aspire-hosted application with three projects, which have been grouped under a solution folder.

 The AppHost will deploy Azure OpenAI resources.
 On the first run it will ask for Azure subscription, location and the name of a resource group to create.
 The deployment might fail if UK South is selected, the fix for this is to add this to any deployments: